-52 53 party] or a witness [who reports] to an alleged incident of sexual misconduct to a disciplinary proceeding or sanction for a violation of a policy on student conduct related to drug or alcohol use, trespassing or unauthorized entry of school facilities or other violation of a policy of an institution that occurred during or related to an alleged incident of sexual misconduct unless the institution determines that the:

-(a) Report of an alleged incident of sexual misconduct was not made in good faith: or within the System [to not subject] from subjecting a complainant [reporting person.

-Sec.
-21. 1.
-The Board of Regents may frequire prohibit an institution

-(b) The violation of a policy on student conduct was egregious, including, without limitation, a violation that poses a risk to the health or safety of another include, without limitation:

-2. The Board of Regents may require an institution within the System to review any disciplinary action taken against a [reporting party] complainant or witness to determine if there is any connection between the alleged incident of sexual misconduct that was reported and the misconduct that led to the freporting partyl complainant or witness being disciplined.
+(b) Attend a disciplinary proceeding of the institution as the advisor or

+- 3. Notice to a frictim's advocatef confidential resource advisor of an alleged incident of sexual misconduct or the performance of services by a frictim's advocatef confidential resource advisor pursuant to this section must not be considered actual or constructive notice of an alleged incident of sexual misconduct to the institution within the System which designated the frictim's advocatef confidential resource advisor pursuant to section 20 of this act. - 4.
+If a conflict of interest arises between the institution within the System which designated a [victim's advocate] confidential resource advisor and the [victim's advocate] confidential resource advisor in advocating for the provision of supportive measures by the institution to a reporting party [4] or a responding party, the institution shall not discipline, penalize or otherwise retaliate against the [victim's advocate] confidential resource advisor for advocating for the reporting party [4] or the responding party. - Sec.
+22. I. The Board of Regents may [require] prohibit an institution within the System [not to subject] from subjecting a reporting party or a witness who reports an alleged incident of sexual misconduct to a disciplinary proceeding or sanction for a violation of a policy on student conduct related to drug or alcohol use, trespassing or unauthorized entry of school facilities or other violation of a policy of an institution that occurred during or related to an alleged incident of sexual misconduct unless the institution determines that the: - [1.] (a) Report of an alleged incident of sexual misconduct was not made in good faith; or - [2-] (b) The violation of a policy on student conduct was egregious, including, without limitation, a violation that poses a risk to the health or safety of another person. - 2.
+The Board of Regents may require an institution within the System to review any disciplinary action taken against a reporting party or witness to determine if there is any connection between the alleged incident of sexual misconduct that was reported and the misconduct that led to the reporting party or witness being disciplined. - Sec.
+23. 1.
+The Board of Regents may require an institution within the System to provide training on the grievance process of the institution to an misconduct:

-Sec.
-22. 1.
-The Board of Regents may require an institution within the System to provide training on the grievance process of the institution to an employee who is a participant in the grievance process.
-The training must
+52 53 employee who is a participant in the grievance process.
+The training must include, without limitation:

-(a) How to respond to and otherwise address a report of an alleged incident of sexual misconduct:

-(b) Information on working with and interviewing victims of sexual misconduct;
+(a) How to respond to and otherwise address a report of an alleged incident of sexual misconduct: (b) Information on working with and interviewing victims of sexual with another person: (e) The manner in which drugs and alcohol may affect the ability of a person to consent to a sexual act or sexual conduct with another person;

-(c) Information on particular types of sexual misconduct, including, without limitation, domestic violence and sexual assault;

-(d) An explanation of consent as it applies to a sexual act or sexual conduct with another person:
+(c) Information on particular types of sexual misconduct, including, without limitation, domestic violence and sexual assault; (d) An explanation of consent as it applies to a sexual act or sexual conduct